PaulskPt/qwstpad-arduino/README.md

 Events are returned as a std::vector<ButtonEvent>, each containing:

-key: the button identifier (e.g. "U", "M")
+key: the button identifier (e.g. "UP", "MINUS")

 type: either PRESSED or RELEASED